Preterm Labor - When To Call a Doctor

 Call your doctor or

-- Painful or frequent urination or urine that is cloudy,
+- You have painful or frequent urination or your urine is cloudy,

 foul-smelling, or bloody.

 Between 20 and 37 weeks of your pregnancy